How to Become a Registered Nurse (RN): A Step-by-Step Guide

 2. Take (and pass) the nurse licensing exam.

 Once you’ve completed your coursework, you can register for the National Council Licensure Examination (NCLEX).
-Developed by the National Council of State Boards of Nursing (NCSBN), the NCLEX is the exam used by state regulatory boards to determine whether candidates are ready to obtain a nursing license [4].
+Developed by the National Council of State Boards of Nursing (NCSBN), the NCLEX is the exam state regulatory boards use to determine whether candidates are ready to obtain a nursing license [4].

-The NCLEX-RN costs $200 for the licensure registration fee in the US, but fees are charged for changing the type of exam, nursing regulatory body, or exam language.
-Administered on the computer, the exam requires test takers to complete a minimum of 75 (out of 205) questions and can take up to six hours to finish.
+The NCLEX-RN costs $200 for the licensure registration fee in the US, but the organization charges fees for changing the type of exam, nursing regulatory body, or exam language [5].
+Administered on the computer, the exam requires test takers to complete a minimum of 85 (out of 150) questions and can take up to five hours to finish.
 Topics covered on the test include safe and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.

 To prepare for this important exam, applicants may want to take a practice exam, available on the NCSBN website.
 If you don’t pass the NCLEX-RN exam the first time, you must wait 45 days until you can take it again.